Our Essential Services

 Should you need urgent care outside regular office hours, you can do one of the following things:

 - Call your regular doctor.
-Even if they have already left the practice, the recording on their answering machine might tell you the phone number of the nearest emergency doctor.
+Even if they’ve already left the practice, the recording on their answering machine might tell you the phone number of the nearest emergency doctor.

 - Take a taxi to the emergency room (Notaufnahme) of the nearest hospital.